 Know that it will get better

 Getting help can look different for everyone.
 It might involve medication, therapy, reaching out to helplines, attending support groups—or some combination of these approaches.
 You might even be able to find help through natural anxiety remedies including maintaining a healthy diet, consistent exercise, and yoga, as well as meditation, too.
-Prolonged anxiety can be extremely tough but relief is possible, says Katz, just know that it will take time to heal.
-Says Mallow: “Getting trapped in your own head can be scary.
+Prolonged anxiety can be extremely tough but relief is possible thanks to a variety of coping mechanisms for anxiety.
+Just know that it will take time to heal, says Katz.
+Mallow adds: “Getting trapped in your own head can be scary.
 You don’t have to live in a state of anxiety.
 It can get better.”
 (Next, don’t miss these tips from therapists on how to deal with anxiety.)